Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Contour detection is not the only algorithm for image segmentation though, there are a lot of others, such as the current state-of-the-art semantic segmentation, hough transform, and K-Means segmentation.
+Contour detection is not the only algorithm for image segmentation though, there are a lot of others, such as the current state-of-the-art semantic segmentation using transformers, hough transform, and K-Means segmentation.

 For better accuracy, here is the whole pipeline that we gonna follow to successfully detect contours in an image: